RuihaoQiu/Python-notes/function-generator-class.md

 ### Generator
 A generator is an iterator, but we can only iterate over them once.
-It use yield instead of return in function.
+It use `yield` to return an output instead of `return` in function.

 - Example
 ```